 The term “qui tam” is derived from the Latin phrase “qui tam pro domino rege quam pro se ipso in hac parte sequitur,” which means “he who sues in this matter for the king as well as for himself.”
 It is a key element of the False Claims Act, one of the United States’ most robust whistleblower protection laws.
 Navigating the complexities of qui tam provisions is no trivial matter; it requires a nuanced understanding of numerous intricate details and legal requirements.
-Mistakes can be costly for those who attempt to pursue a claim without proper guidance.
-With this in mind, we urge individuals who believe they may have a viable False Claims Act case to seek knowledgeable counsel.
-For more resources and support, please visit our Whistleblower Resources page.
+Read more to better understand qui tam actions and the crucial role of a qui tam relator.

 What is Qui Tam?